Lanczos algorithm for lattice QCD matrix elements: Abstract

 \section{Abstract}

-Recent work~\cite{Wagman:2024rid} found that an analysis formalism based on the Lanczos algorithm allows energy levels to be extracted from Euclidean correlation functions with faster convergence than existing methods, two-sided error bounds, and no apparent signal-to-noise problems.
-We extend this formalism to the determination of matrix elements from three-point correlation functions.
-We demonstrate similar advantages over previously available methods in both signal-to-noise and control of excited-state contamination through example applications to noiseless mock-data as well as calculations of (bare) forward matrix elements of the strange scalar current between both ground and excited states with the quantum numbers of the nucleon.
+Recent work~\cite{Wagman:2024rid} found that an analysis formalism based on the Lanczos algorithm allows energy levels to be extracted from Euclidean correlation functions with faster ground-state convergence than effective masses, convergent estimators for multiple states from a single correlator, and two-sided error bounds.
+After filtering out spurious eigenvalues and using outlier-robust estimators within a nested bootstrap framework, Lanczos estimators behave more like multi-state fit results than effective masses---but without involving statistical fitting.
+We extend this formalism to the determination of matrix elements from three-point correlation functions and provide a physical picture of ``spurious state filtering'' involving restriction to a Hermitian subspace.
+We demonstrate similar advantages for matrix elements as for spectroscopy through example applications to noiseless mock-data and (bare) forward matrix elements of the strange scalar current between both ground and excited states with the quantum numbers of the nucleon.